Bel-Air, Makati: History

 In 1956, the Airline Pilots' Association of the Philippines (ALPAP), composed of over two hundred former Philippine Air Force and U.S. Air Force pilots, sought a subdivision from the Ayala Corporation.
 Through the efforts of Capt.
 Antonio O'Brien, the then-President of ALPAP and with the support of his friend Col. McMicking, Phase 1 of Bel-Air Village was inaugurated in 1957.
 The cost was set at the price of per square meter for pilots and per square meter for non-pilots.
 Officially, Bel-Air Village became the third subdivision developed by the Ayala Corporation.

-Other than the Rizal Theater at the intersection of Makati and Ayala Avenues, there was not a single building along Buendia, Paseo de Roxas, Makati and Ayala Avenues.
+Other than the Rizal Theater inside the Makati Commercial Center at the intersection of Makati and Ayala Avenues, there was not a single building along Buendia, Paseo de Roxas, Makati and Ayala Avenues.
 Given the vast area of cogon and talahib that were abundant in the area, only 100 pilots signed up and about 50-odd pilots erected houses.
 Others sold their rights at a significant profit.

 From Capt.
 Charlie Deen's first residence at 2 Polaris Street corner Mars Street in Phase 2, Bel-Air Village expanded into four phases with more than 900 homeowners.
 Ms. Judith Deen, the widow of the first resident, along with her siblings, still resides in their 1957 house.
 Meanwhile, the widow of Capt.
 O'Brien, the former Philippine film actress Paraluman, recently relocated to their house at Polaris Street.

 Bel-Air Village was registered and incorporated with the Securities and Exchange Commission in 1957.
 The deed restrictions for residential lots in the subdivision have been in force since January 15, 1957.
 These restrictions officially expired in 2007 but was later extended for another 25 years.